erlwes/WinRM-Cloak/README.md

 # WinRM-Cloak
 Hardening and cloaking of PowerShell-remoting.
-In short making the WinRM-service avoid detection of nmap/port-scans, add 2FA protection using OTP and a few other security by obsucity changes to the service.
+In short making the WinRM-service avoid detection of nmap/port-scans, add 2FA protection using OTP and a few other security by obscurity changes to the service.

 ## Video demo